ichbinshieda/Haxball_Discord_Bot/README.md

 - discordBotToken - token used to login to Discord bot (get it from [here](https://discord.com/developers/applications))
 - botClientID - also available [here](https://discord.com/developers/applications)
 - adminChannels - array of IDs of channels where you can execute admin-only commands (e.g. bans and kicks)
-- chatChannels - array of IDs of channels that are synchronized with Haxball chat (to send Haxball messages to Discord channel setup a webHook)
+- chatChannels - array of IDs of channels that are synchronized with Haxball chat (also see [this](#synchronizing-chats))
 - ignoredWebHooks - array of IDs of webHooks that are ignored and their messages not synchronized with Haxball chat
 - ignoredBots - array of IDs of bots that are ignored and their messages not synchronized with Haxball chat